Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 Orphan implementations are the reason that other implementations of this approach have often been described as "anti-modular", as the most common way of dealing with them is through global coherence checks.
 This is necessary to ensure that two libraries have not defined incompatible extensions of a given constraint interface.

 Relaxing the orphan rules is a backwards-compatible change.
-If this proposal is accepted without permitting orphans then it's useful to consider how they could be added in the future.
+If this proposal is accepted without permitting orphans, it will be useful to consider how they could be added in the future.

-Ideally we want to ban orphan implementations in libraries but not in executables; this allows a programmer to manually deal with coherence in their own code but prevents situations where adding a new library breaks code.
+Ideally, we want to ban orphan implementations in libraries but not in executables; this allows a programmer to manually deal with coherence in their own code but prevents situations where adding a new library breaks code.

 ### Package-based approach to orphans

-A simple way to allow orphan extenions is to replace the file-based restrictions with package-based restrictions.
-Because there are no restrictions on packages, it is possible to do the following.
+A simple way to allow orphan extensions is to replace the file-based restrictions with package-based restrictions.
+Because there are no restrictions on packages, it is possible to do the following:

 ```kotlin
 // In some library foo